bsoc-bitbyte/.github/profile/README.md

 🔸 **Community Engagement**: Participants will have access to our vibrant community, comprising fellow participants, mentors, and alumni.
 Engage in discussions, ask questions, share ideas, and collaborate with others to create a thriving learning environment. 🌍🤝

-🔸 **Recognition and Certificates**: Outstanding performers will receive recognition for their contributions, and all participants will receive certificates of completion at the end of the program.
-These certificates can be a valuable addition to your portfolio and resume. 🏆📜

-## How to Participate

-To participate in the BitByte Summer of Code program, follow these steps:

-1. Visit our website at [bitbytesummerofcode.netlify.app](https://bitbytesummerofcode.netlify.app/) and navigate to the poject page.

-2. Register for your favourite project, which catches your attention.

-3. After the registration period ends, the selection process will take place, and selected participants will be notified via email.

-4..
-Once selected, you will receive further instructions on how to get started, project assignments, and details about your mentor. 📝✉️

 ## Requirements

 To participate in the program, you should meet the following requirements: